tobi-nmx/docker-training/README.md

 | **other control areas** |
 || * | * | probably never |

-&ast; the play-with-docker environment has some technical limitations concerning these controls
+*The play-with-docker environment has some technical limitations so not all controls will actually work here*

 ### now let's make this more secure
 #### define networks